danielhellebust/FinnPlus/README.md

 # FinnPlus

-FinnPlus is a basic imaginary webshop to practice search functionality and integration to MongoDB NoSQL database.
+FinnPlus is a basic imaginary webshop created as a FLASK app to practice search functionality and integration to MongoDB NoSQL database.

 Functionality includes:
 * Search for a product by text